-In Marathi film ‘Faster Fene’, BR Bhagwat’s loveable 1950s boy- detective gets a modern-day twist
+In Marathi film ‘Faster Fene’, BR Bhagwat’s lovable 1950s boy detective gets a modern-day twist

-An unusually spry and intrepid boy detective with a nose for adventure: although this sounds a great deal like Tintin – the young journalist in Belgian cartoonist Herge’s stories – it is also an accurate description of Faster Fene, popular Marathi author BR Bhagwat’s most endearing character.
+An unusually spry and intrepid boy detective with a nose for adventure: although this sounds a great deal like Tintin, the young journalist in Belgian cartoonist Herge’s stories, it is also an accurate description of Faster Fene, popular Marathi author BR Bhagwat’s most endearing character.

 Clad in a striped half-sleeved shirt and shorts, Bhagwat’s lanky Baneesh “Banya” Fene is the inspiration for Aditya Sarpotdar’s Marathi film Faster Fene, scheduled release on October 27.
 In the movie, an adolescent Banya comes to Pune to attend college, only to get wrapped up in a complicated murder mystery.
-Produced by Riteish and Genelia Deshmukh’s Mumbai Film Company, with Ameya Wagh playing the titular detective, Faster Fene hopes to take the bring the essence of the iconic Marathi character created in the 1950s to contemporary Pune.
+Produced by Riteish and Genelia Deshmukh’s Mumbai Film Company, with Ameya Wagh playing the titular detective, Faster Fene hopes to bring the essence of the iconic Marathi character created in the 1950s to contemporary Pune.

-Sarpotdar, who has directed the Marathi films Narobachi Wadi (2013), an adaptation of Manoj Mitra’s Bengali play Shajjano Bagan, and Classmates (2015), a remake of the eponymous Malayalam film, said the secret of crafting a successful adaptation is to tear the basic concept of any creation down to its “bare minimum” and build it from there.
+Sarpotdar, who has earlier directed Narobachi Wadi (2013), a Marathi adaptation of Manoj Mitra’s Bengali play Shajjano Bagan, and Classmates (2015), a remake of the eponymous Malayalam film, said the secret of crafting a successful adaptation is to tear the basic concept of any creation down to its “bare minimum” and build it from there.

 “Before trying to find a new story for Faster Fene, we tried to find the psyche of the person who created it,” Sarpotdar said.
 “When you understand the logic behind something that excites you, there’s a greater chance that you will create something worthwhile.”